eden-network/tx-explain/README.md

 - `main.py`: The main script that orchestrates the execution of `simulate.py` and `explain.py`.
 - `simulate.py`: The script responsible for simulating blockchain transactions using the Tenderly API.
 - `explain.py`: The script responsible for analyzing simulated transaction data using the Anthropic API.
+- `webserver.py`: (Optional) The script for running a web server with endpoints to simulate and explain transactions.
 - `system_prompt.txt`: (Optional) The file containing the custom system prompt for the Anthropic API.
 - `.env`: The file containing environment variables and configuration settings.